 Summer was both a relief and a challenge.
 He loved not being in school, but that meant he was with me most of the time.
 In some ways, I was ready for him to be back in school, have a routine and—let me be honest here—not be with me all day.
 But I knew we wouldn’t get there without some planning, discussion and clear expectations.

-The bigger issue for many parents and kids is how to make this year better when last year was defined by lots of misbehavior, lots of hating school and lots of sleepless nights (for both of you).
+An issue for many parents and kids is how to make this year better when last year was defined by misbehavior, hating school, and sleepless nights (for both of you).

-He was the “bad kid” in class, which stacked up more negatives against him.
-The teachers watched for his behaviors and quickly got on his case, even if everyone else was engaged in the same activity.
-As a result, he had to spend a lot of his limited energy for school on reducing the teachers’ stress about having him in their class.
+He was the “bad kid” in class.
+The teachers watched him closely and quickly got on his case, even if everyone else was engaged in the same disruptive activity.
+As a result, much of his limited energy for school was spent reducing the teachers’ stress about having him in their class.

 It took a multi-tiered approach to start the new school year off well.
 Over the years, I learned to focus on what I could control.
 There are some things, such as how a teacher relates to your child, that are really out of your control as a parent.
-But you can help your child reduce his or her anxiety and stress, cultivate potential allies at school, teach them some ways to modulate their behavior and discuss solutions to deal with issues that might arise.
+But you can help your child reduce his or her anxiety and stress.
+You can cultivate potential allies at school, teach them some ways to control their behavior, and show them how to deal with conflict when it arises.

-Setting your child up for success includes identifying what sets him, like unexpected transitions, sensory triggers, work he perceives as being too hard (or sometimes too easy), desk mates that kick chairs, and needing to move around but not being allowed to do so.
-It’s also important to note what keeps your child on track.
+Setting your child up for success includes identifying what sets him off, like unexpected transitions, sensory triggers, work he perceives as being too hard (or sometimes too easy), desk mates that kick chairs, and needing to move around but not being allowed to do so.
+Also identify what keeps your child on track.
 This might include knowing the environment and people he interacts with daily, and making sure the school understands your child’s diagnosis and/or learning needs.

-- Interpret Data: If your son or daughter is old enough, share some of this data with them.
+If your child is old enough, share some of this data with him.
 Teens can actually collect data on themselves, which is proving to be a powerful tool for changing behaviors.
-Talk about what behavior they think most interferes with their school and home lives and come up with a short list of alternatives.
-For instance, if they can’t get up for school and are chronically late and chronically grumpy (and you have data to show that it is three out of five days a week) you could discuss whether it makes more sense to go to bed earlier (something easier said than done for teens) or take a 15 minute nap after school using an alarm.
-If their moods are worsened by missing a meal, they might drink a protein shake instead of skipping breakfast, for example.
-The key is that they have to decide the option, and then you can support that choice if you agree with it.
+Talk about what behavior they think most interferes with their school and home lives and have your child come up with a short list of proposed solutions.
+For instance, if they can’t get up for school and are chronically late and chronically grumpy (and you have data to show that it is three out of five days a week) then going to bed earlier or taking a limited nap after school are reasonable solutions.
+If their moods are worsened by missing a meal, then a protein shake instead of skipping breakfast is a reasonable solution.
+Have your child propose the potential solutions and support the reasonable ones.